1. Preparing the Manuscript Files

 1.7 Make sure that each of your contributing authors fills out and signs a License to Publish form (go HERE to download that) and place all of those in a sub-folder labelled LTP_Forms.

-1.8.2 Upload this file into the dedicated punctum file drop.
-Do not send us large files by email.
-We also advise against using “free” services such as Dropbox and WeTransfer, which will keep your files (and your intellectual property) in their clouds indefinitely, and which also leave your work vulnerable to modes of surveillance and mining that you cannot control.
+1.9.2 Upload this file into the dedicated punctum file drop and notify us that you have uploaded your files.
+Do not send us files by email.
+We also advise against using “free” services such as Dropbox and WeTransfer, which will keep your files (and your intellectual property) in their clouds indefinitely, and which also leave your work vulnerable to modes of surveillance and mining.